an excellent day for new shock absorbers.

 “Yet he did not waver through unbelief regarding the promise of God, but was strengthened in his faith and gave glory to God…” Romans 4:20 NIV

 Faith acts as “shock absorbers” for our lives.
 If our faith is strong, we will experience a generally smooth “ride” through life.
-Undoubtedly there will be some bumps in our roads of life that faith cannot absorb completely.
+Undoubtedly there will be some bumps in the roads of our lives that faith cannot absorb completely.
 There are bound to be some “potholes” that will overcome our faith briefly, but strong faith, like new shocks, will recover quickly and will minimize the damage we would experience compared to if we had none at all.

 Even new shock absorbers cannot protect us from the jarring effect of some of the potholes we drive through at times.
 We need to pay attention as well, and be alert to sudden obstacles that can materialize seemingly out of nowhere.